joshuaai/devless-windows-install/README.md

 `docker run -p 4545:80 eddymens/devless:latest`

 * Use the following command in a new tab to check the ip of the devless machine.
-The default is 192.168.99.100, but you should check.
+The default is 192.168.99.100, but you should check:

 `docker-machine ls`

-* Run the address on your browser to access Devless `192.168.99.100:4545`
+* Run the address on your browser to access Devles:

+`192.168.99.100:4545`

 ## Using Microsoft Hyper-V